hpi-bp1819-naumann/shift-detector/docs/source/checks/sorensen_dice.rst

 The above report can be read as follows:

-1. The examined columns are 'describtion' and 'item_name"
+1. The examined columns are 'description' and 'item_name"
 2. The columns that contain a shift according to the Sørensen Dice Check are 'item_name' and 'description'
-3. The similarity of the item names within Dataset1 is at 0.88
+3. The similarity of the item names within Dataset1 is at 0.882
-4. The similarity of the item names within Dataset1 is at 0.50
+4. The similarity of the item names within Dataset2 is at 0.501
-5. The similarity of Dataset1 and Dataset2 in the column 'item_name' is at 0.55
+5. The similarity of Dataset1 and Dataset2 in the column 'item_name' is at 0.545

 Parameters